-Library Student Aide Course No. 1 H9220EY

-Elective: Grades 11-12 Prerequisite: application & instructor Year-Long 1 credit

-approval

-This course will provide students with experience in providing library media services for students and teachers.
+Library Student Aide Course No. I H9220EY Elective: Grades 11-12 Prerequisite: application & instructor approval Year-Long 1 credit This course will provide students with experience in providing library media services for students and teachers.
 Students will have the opportunity to read books, write reviews, create promotional materials and displays, and participate in global project-based learning opportunities.
 This course is highly recommended for students considering careers as library media specialists, teachers, writers, and instructional technology specialists.

-Marketing Cooperative Education

-Elective: Grades 11-12 Co-requisite: enrollment in a marketing class Year-Long 1 credit

-This course is a career preparation WBL method that combines Career & Technical Education classroom instruction with paid employment that is directly related to the student's plan of study.
-The school and the employer plan, coordinate, and supervise the instruction and employment so that each contributes directly to the student's career objectives and employability.
-Students earn credit toward graduation for cooperative education experiences, and they normally work between 11 and 15 hours per week to achieve a minimum of 280 hours.
-Applications for the Co-Op program are available from the School Counseling Office or the Co-op Coordinator.
-Students must be at least 16 years old, unless an employment certificate is secured.
-This class shall be graded on a pass-fail basis.
+Marketing Cooperative EducationCourse No.H9130E .H9130EY Elective: Grades 11-12 Co-requisite: enrollment in a marketing class Year-Long 1 credit instruction with paid employment employer plan, coordinate, and sup student's career objectives and em experiences, and they normally wo Applications for the Co-Op program WBL method that combines Career & Technical Edu that is directly related to the student's plan of study. pervise the instruction and employment so that each ployability.
+Students earn credit toward graduation ork between 11 and 15 hours per week to achieve a n n are available from the School Counseling Office or old, unless an employment certificate is secured.
+The The school and contributes dir for cooperative ninimum of 280 the Co-op Coord d the rectly to the education hours. linator.